-Larissa has always lived in the shadow of her stunning, graceful, and brilliant sister, Brittany—the one destined to become the future Luna of the Halfmoon Pack.
+Larissa has always lived in the shadow of her stunning, graceful, and brilliant sister, Brittany.
+The one destined to become the future Luna of the Starlight Pack.
 But everything changed the day Brittany tragically died.
-The entire pack—including their once-loving family and the Alpha—turned their backs on Larissa, blaming her for the tragedy she never meant to cause.
-Even the Moon Goddess seemed to curse her.
-Choosing her to take Brittany’s place as the Alpha’s mate.
-Larissa thought her fate might finally change.
-But she was wrong.
-The Alpha agreed to marry her, not out of love, but to make her life a living hell.
-Instead of being treated as his wife, Larissa was treated like a servant, unmarked and unloved.
+The entire pack, including their once-loving family and the Alpha, turned their backs on Larissa, blaming her for the tragedy she never meant to cause.
+Even the Moon Goddess seemed to curse her, choosing her to take Brittany’s place as the Alpha’s mate.
+Larissa thought her fate might finally change, but she was wrong.
+The Alpha agreed to marry her not out of love, but to make her life a living hell.
+Larissa was treated more like a prisoner than his wife—unmarked and unloved.
 Still, she clung to hope.
 She swallowed her pride, devoted herself to him, and tried to become the Luna her pack expected.
-But that fragile hope shattered when the Alpha returned from a trip with the woman he truly loved—his chosen Luna.
+But that fragile hope was shattered when the Alpha returned from a trip with the woman he truly loved, his chosen Luna.
 To Larissa’s horror, it was Brittany.
 Alive.
 Staggered by betrayal and humiliation, Larissa gathered the last of her strength and revealed the truth: she was carrying the Alpha’s child.
 His response was merciless.
 He cast her out of the pack, declared her a rogue, and left her to fend for herself in a cruel and dangerous world.
-Just when death seemed her only escape, a mysterious man appeared and offered her his hand.
-She never imagined that he would be her second-chance mate— And the ruler of the land: the powerful and feared Lycan King.
+Just when death seemed her only escape, a mysterious man appeared.

 I never imagined the ceremony could look so enchanting, especially when the marriage itself felt like a cage; my father had traded my future for an alliance.